omkarjadhav296/omkarjadhav296/README.md

 <div class="header">
   <h1>Announcements:</h1>
-The update related to training setion will be posted here
+The update related to training will be posted here
 </div>